The Most Abundant Drug-Metabolizing Enzyme — With a Controversial Variant

 data from many independent studies to increase statistical power

-found GG homozygotes had roughly 10-fold higher risk of aggressive prostate
+found CC homozygotes had roughly 10-fold higher risk of aggressive prostate

 cancer.
 But subsequent work revealed a critical flaw: after correction for